lorenzoridolfi/reproduce_porto_winner_solution/readme.md

 UPDATE:

 Doing some manual parameter adjustment I got a partial gini score of 0.29 in a CV.
-Now I'm running a hyperopt parameter search to adjust lr, l2 reg and dropout.
+Now I'm running a hyperopt parameter search, using keras_hyper_dae.py, to discover the best values for lr, l2 reg and dropout.
 As the winner used C++ and a different NN library, I believe it's normal to have to adjust the parameters.